SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 Title: How to create, build and publish a Python package
 Category: Python
 Date: 2021-04-20
-Modified: 2021-04-21
+Modified: 2021-04-22
-Tags: Python, Pypi, Anaconda, conda-forge
+Tags: Python, Pypi, Anaconda, conda-forge, GitHub
 Slug: How-to-create-build-and-publish-a-Python-package
 Author: SekouDiaoNlp
 Summary: A nifty tutorial about how to create build and publish a Python package.